rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Something about the Chronicle article on a prof criticizing his students.

+1. Missed opportunities (the book with mom)

+1. Missed opportunties again (the Joe stories).

 1. Balancing input and output.
 (How much should you read vs. how much should you write?)
 (An issue for creativity.)